676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 Okay.

-And as the floodwaters are gaining, one of them had a baby.
+And as the floodwaters were gaining, one of them had a baby.

 Well, anyway, so one of them has a baby and shouts to the other person across the way, and they said, quote, throw that baby over here, end quote.

-Yeah, give it, we'll give it a shot.
+Quote, we could try.
+Yeah, we'll give it a shot.

 No, no, the baby survived.